dromotherm/documentation/pages/themis/advanced/conf.md

     }
 }
 ```
+It is possible to have 2 equipments of the same model on the bus, as long as you take care to give them each a unique modbus identifier.
+It is enough to use different names: PM6RTD-1 and PM6RTD-2 for example, but the model **MUST** appear in the hardware name.

 The promux key permits to autoconfigure the target module.

 module type | value of the promux field